 If you have any question concerning your CEM40 mount contact iOptron Customer Service Department.
 Customer Service hours are from 9:00 AM to 5:00 PM, Eastern Time, Monday through Friday.
-In the event that the CEM40 requires factory servicing or repairing, write or call iOptron Customer Service Department first to receive an RMA# before returning the mount to the factory.
+In the event that the CEM40 requires factory servicing or repairing, write or call iOptron Customer Service Department first to receive a RMA# before returning the mount to the factory.
 Please provide details as to the nature of the problem as well as your name, address, e-mail address, purchase information and daytime telephone number.
 We have found that most problems can be resolved by e-mails or telephone calls, so please contact iOptron first to avoid returning the mount for repair.

 It is strongly suggested that to send technical questions to support@ioptron.com.
-Call in the U.S. 1.781.569.0200.